inveniosoftware/docs-invenio-rdm/docs/install/scaffold.md

 1 - local
 2 - S3
 Choose from 1, 2 [1]:
+Select development_tools:
+1 - yes
+2 - no
+Choose from 1, 2 [1]:
 -------------------------------------------------------------------------------

 Generating SSL certificate and private key for testing....